-- 6.1 If a child discloses that he or she has been abused or experienced harm in some way, the member of staff or volunteer should follow this guidance. - Listen to what is being said without displaying shock or disbelief. - Only ask questions when necessary to clarify. - Accept what is being said. - Allow the child to talk freely do not put words in the child's mouth. - Reassure the child that what has happened is not his or her fault. - Do not promise confidentiality it may be necessary to refer the child to Children's Social Care. - Stress that it was the right thing to tell. - Do not criticise the alleged perpetrator. - Explain what has to be done next and who has to be told. - Inform the DSL without delay. - Complete the child protection incident/welfare concern form and pass it to the DSL.
-Personalise: CPOMS or paper etc - Dealing with a disclosure from a child and safeguarding issues can be stressful.
+- 6.1 If a child discloses that he or she has been abused or experienced harm in some way, the member of staff or volunteer should follow this guidance. - Listen to what is being said without displaying shock or disbelief. - Only ask questions when necessary to clarify. - Accept what is being said. - Allow the child to talk freely do not put words in the child's mouth. - Reassure the child that what has happened is not his or her fault. - Do not promise confidentiality it may be necessary to refer the child to Children's Social Care. - Stress that it was the right thing to tell. - Do not criticise the alleged perpetrator. - Explain what has to be done next and who has to be told. - Inform the DSL without delay. - Complete the child protection incident/welfare concern form on MyConcern. - Dealing with a disclosure from a child and safeguarding issues can be stressful.
 Consider seeking support for yourself and discuss this with the DSL.